Jeep

-World War II Jeeps
+World War II

 Development – 1.
 Bantam Reconnaissance Car

 When it became clear that the United States would be involved in the European theater of World War II, the Army contacted 135 companies to create working prototypes of a four-wheel drive reconnaissance car.
-Only two companies responded: American Bantam Car Company and Willys-Overland.
+Only two companies responded: the American Bantam Car Company and Willys-Overland.
 The Army set a seemingly impossible deadline of 49 days to supply a working prototype.
 Willys asked for more time, but was refused.
 American Bantam had only a small staff with nobody to draft the vehicle plans, so chief engineer Harold Crist hired Karl Probst, a talented freelance designer from Detroit.
 After turning down Bantam's initial request, Probst responded to an Army request and began work on July 17, 1940, initially without salary.

 Probst drafted the full plans in just two days for the Bantam prototype known as the BRC or Bantam Reconnaissance Car, working up a cost estimate the next day.
 Bantam's bid was submitted on July 22, complete with blueprints.
 Much of the vehicle could be assembled from off-the-shelf automotive parts, and custom four-wheel drivetrain components were to be supplied by Spicer.
 The hand-built prototype was completed in Butler, Pennsylvania and driven to Camp Holabird, Maryland on September 23 for Army testing.
 The vehicle met all the Army's criteria except engine torque.

 Development – 2.
 Willys and Ford

 The Army thought that the Bantam company lacked the production capacity to manufacture and deliver the required number of vehicles, so it supplied the Bantam design to Willys and Ford, and encouraged them to enhance the design.
 The resulting Ford "Pygmy" and Willys "Quad" prototypes looked very similar to the Bantam BRC prototype, and Spicer supplied very similar four-wheel drivetrain components to all three manufacturers.

 1,500 of each model (Bantam BRC-40, Ford GP, and Willys MA) were built and extensively field-tested.
-After the weight specification was revised from 1275 lb to a maximum of 2450 lb including oil and water, Willys-Overland's chief engineer Delmar "Barney" Roos modified the design in order to use Willys's heavy but powerful "Go Devil" engine, and won the initial production contract.
+After the weight specification was revised from 1275 lb to a maximum of 2450 lb including oil and water, Willys-Overland's chief engineer Delmar "Barney" Roos modified the design to use Willys's heavy but powerful "Go Devil" engine, and won the initial production contract.
 The Willys version became the standard jeep design, designated the model MB, and was built at their plant in Toledo, Ohio.
 The familiar pressed-metal Jeep grille was a Ford design feature and incorporated in the final design by the Army.

 Because the US War Department required a large number of vehicles in a short time, Willys-Overland granted the US Government a non-exclusive license to allow another company to manufacture vehicles using Willys' specifications.
-The Army chose Ford as a second supplier, building Jeeps to the Willys' design.
+The Army chose Ford as a second supplier, building Jeeps to Willys' design.
 Willys supplied Ford with a complete set of plans and specifications.
 American Bantam, the creators of the first Jeep, built approximately 2,700 of them to the BRC-40 design, but spent the rest of the war building heavy-duty trailers for the Army.